 Once off the heat, garnish with coriander leaves and curry leaves.

-Note: Always consider the heat and size of your chillies (dried for red and fresh for green) when selecting how many you will use in the recipe.
+Always consider the heat and size of your chillies (dried for red and fresh for green) when selecting how many you will use in the recipe.
 If the chillies are large, reduce to 4 for the spice paste and 4 for the sambar.